A Beginner’s Guide to Audiences in Google AdWords

 Custom-combinations are the result of mixing two or more of your remarketing lists.
 These combinations are a great way to target your users more specifically; giving you more control over performance, and allowing you to create tailored ads for your different segments.

 Continuing with our example, what if instead of targeting users who have viewed Women’s Shoes in the past, we only target those who viewed and did not purchase?
 You can then create customized ads that showcase a “10% Off On Your First Order.“, which would not apply if the users had already purchased from you before.

 You would need to create a new Custom-Combination that includes users from our Women’s Shoes Viewers list (Rule-Based) and none of the users from our Buyers list (Rule-based).

 If Rule-Based and Combined audiences did not satisfy your need for customized targeting.
 Google Analytics provides a superior level of control and granularity to remarketing lists.

-You can target users based on numerous criterias such as goal completions, demographics, technology, pages visited and more.
+You can target users based on numerous criteria such as goal completions, demographics, technology, pages visited, and more.

 Please note that lists imported from Google Analytics are only available for targeting the Display Network.